zoicware/ZOICWARE/features.md

   ### Windows 10 Restore Tweaks
 - **Restore Windows 10 Recycle Bin Icon** - this tweak will replace the windows 11 recycle bin icon with the old windows 10 icon
 - **Restore Windows 10 Snipping Tool** - remove uwp snipping tool (screen sketch) and enable windows 10 snipping tool
-- **Restore Windows 10 Task Manager** - this will create a fake taskmgr.exe that runs task manager with the -d command thus disabling the new ui, NOTE this tweak works best with UAC disabled due to the fake wrapper needing to be ran as admin
+- **Restore Windows 10 Task Manager** - this will create a fake taskmgr.exe that runs task manager with the -d command thus disabling the new ui
+> [!NOTE]
+> this tweak works best with UAC disabled due to the fake wrapper needing to be ran as admin
 - **Restore Windows 10 Notepad** - this will enable the legacy windows 10 notepad with the optional feature and automatically set it to be used by default
 - **Restore Windows 10 Icons** - this tweak will replace all the windows 11 icons in file explorer with windows 10, this tweak works best with the windows 10 file explorer making it look exactly like windows 10 without using a third party app
 - **Restore Windows 10 Sounds** - replaces the windows 11 sound scheme with the old windows 10 sounds